-Skype is only a telecommunication tool.
+Skype is only a telecommunications tool.
 You can’t receive payments through Skype and you can’t manage your billings and invoices.
 This is of utmost importance to have in order to avoid any issues related with tax and insurance.

 The standard indemnity insurance used for your in-person practice will likely not cover the work you do on Skype.
-If your current policy does not cover online work you could just expand your coverage.
+If your current policy does not cover online work, you could just expand your coverage.
 But there is an issue: many insurance providers will not cover Skype therapy.
 Generally, if your insurance company hasn’t traditionally covered telephone services, they will most likely not pay for Skype sessions and any other non-

 HIPAA-compliant video online service.